maven-y/AI-Ad-Generator/README.md

 ## Acknowledgments

 - OpenAI for providing the GPT-3.5 APIs
-- Spring Boot team for the excellent framework
+- Spring Boot framework
-- All contributors who help improve this project
+- React JS for Front End